-This year we organised or supported numerous events including a full summer programme (see page 336), which included annual events, cultural festivals and community fairs.
-We also had to reimagine the Matariki festival for 2020 due to COVID-19.
+This year we organised or supported numerous events including a full summer programme (see pg X), which included annual events, cultural festivals and community fairs.
+We also had to re-imagine the Matariki festival for 2020 due to COVID-19.
 The festival was successfully held in July.